Shoulder Dystocia Attorneys in New Jersey

 Regardless of risk factors, New Jersey obstetricians and nurses have a duty to act quickly to do whatever they can to minimize trauma.
 If your child was harmed due to shoulder dystocia caused by medical malpractice or the negligence of delivery room doctors and nurses, you may be entitled to compensation.

 At Mazie Slater Katz & Freeman, our shoulder dystocia attorneys are dedicated to assisting parents in Essex County and all parts of New Jersey in birth injury lawsuits.
 We have been named to the Best New Jersey Medical Malpractice Attorneys list by the Best Lawyers in America, and we have a proven track record of winning multi-million dollar settlements for our clients, such as an $18.5 million medical malpractice verdict for birth injuries suffered by a New Jersey boy.
+Results may vary depending on your particular facts and legal circumstances.

 If you or your newborn child were injured due to birth complications of shoulder dystocia, contact the New Jersey birth injury attorneys at Mazie Slater Katz & Freeman.
 A shoulder dystocia attorney will reply as soon as possible to discuss your case privately and confidentially.